 **English 12 requires an English placement test.
 All math classes require a College Algebra placement test.
 Students must get an 80% on placement tests to register for English and math dual enrollment.

-Fall 2022 Dual Enrollment Deadlines:
+Dual Enrollment Spring 2024 Deadlines: